rubyaustralia/rubyconfau-2013-cfp/README.md

    talk as the pull request subject, as this makes the list of pull requests enticing to read.

+### Notes

-NOTE: Please don't delete the example folder, as this will delete it in master when your pull request gets merged.
+Please don't delete the example folder, as this will delete it in master when your pull request gets merged.

+Please submit a separate pull request for each proposal, as we may want to accept only one of the talks.

 You can add any type of assets to support your proposal inside your folder.
 When a talk gets accepted we will press the lovely green merge button.

-Note: We are allowing 45 minutes for each talk, including time for setup and questions.
+We are allowing 45 minutes for each talk, including time for setup and questions.
 Proposals will be accepted until 31 October, 2012.

 Credit: Kudos to [EuRuKo 2012](https://github.com/euruko2012/call-for-proposals) and